Organisation for Economic Cooperation and Development (OECD)

 THE OECD ISTANBUL CENTRE

-Within the scope of its work the OECD Istanbul Centre will focus on the topics such as competition, entrepreneurship, trade, public governance, innovation, mobilization of human capital, interconnectivity and development of infrastructure, increasing economic resilience, green growth, and post Covid-19 economic and social recovery.
+Within the scope of its work the OECD Istanbul Centre will focus on the topics such as competition, entrepreneurship, trade, public governance, innovation, mobilization of human capital, interconnectivity and development of infrastructure, increasing economic resilience, green growth.
 The OECD Istanbul Centre will develop policies in these fields, and provide a sphere for dialogue among different shareholders.
-In addition, the OECD Istanbul Centre will help the transfer of the OECD instruments, peer reviews, and best practices into
+In addition, the OECD Istanbul Centre will help the transfer of the OECD instruments, peer reviews, and best practices into Türkiye.

 OECD MINISTERIAL COUNCIL MEETINGS